We’re glad you want to volunteer.

 - Due to a variety of unpredictable factors, you will likely need to step out of your comfort zone at some point during your time on campus – whether it’s due to food, living conditions, time constraints, or cultural differences.

 - The volunteer’s workload is demanding and requires very long hours.
 Prospective volunteers should expect a full-time workload with little opportunity to engage in side projects.

 - Volunteers are role models for our children.
 No smoking, alcoholic beverages, or illegal substances are permitted on Shanti Bhavan property ever, without exception.

 Ready to join the Shanti Bhavan family?
 Start your application here.

-The Shanti Bhavan Children’s Project is an equal opportunity employer and does not discriminate based on race, color, origin, age, sex, religion, handicap, gender, or sexual preference.
+The Shanti Bhavan Children’s Project is an equal opportunity employer and does not discriminate based on race, color, national origin, age, sex, religion, status as an individual with a disability, gender, or sexual orientation.
 All information will be held confidential unless specified otherwise.